fraktalcyber/k8s-security-lab/Lab-notes.md

 Let's now create a Role and a RoleBinding that allows our service account (my-service-account) to query Pods from the default namespace.
-Create a file named role.yaml on your own workstation with the following content:
+Create a file named role.yaml on the bastion host with the following content:

     apiVersion: rbac.authorization.k8s.io/v1
     kind: Role